Akash-Ahir/90DaysOfDevOps/2026/day-23/day-23-notes.md

 **Repository**: [90DaysOfDevOps](https://github.com/akashahir50/90DaysOfDevOps/tree/master/2026/day-23)

 ## Task Overview
+Today, i moved beyond basic Git commands and started exploring how Git is used in real-world development workflows.
+The focus was on understanding branching, working with remote repositories, and collaborating using GitHub.Instead of working on a single codebase, I learned how to safely experiment with new features using branches without affecting the main project.

 ## Challenge Tasks

-### Task 1: Understanding Branches
+## Task 1: Understanding Branches

  1. What is a branch in Git?

       ANSWER: A branch is a parallel workspace.
 You can create a copy of the project to test the idea.
 If it fails, you delete the branch.
 The main project stay safe.